-Sheet pile walls - effective solutions for building and enhancing flood defences and canal banks
+Effective solutions for building and enhancing flood defences and canal banks

-Sheet pile walls can be used in a variety of ways for flood defence systems or for bank protection.
-For new embankments they can ensure watertightness, support, and stabilization.
+Sheet pile retaining walls can be used in a variety of ways for flood defence systems or for bank protection.
+For new embankments, they can ensure watertightness, support, and stabilization.

 They are also used to strengthen existing embankments.
 When space is an issue, e.g. in ports or urban areas, sheet pile walls can form freestanding floodwalls.

-The following examples constitute the seeds from which clients, designers, and engineers can grow creative solutions, and are by no means an exhaustive list of the possibilities for using sheet piles in embankments.
+The following examples constitute the seeds from which project owners, designers, and engineers can conceive creative solutions, and are by no means an exhaustive list of the possibilities for using sheet piles in embankments.

-- In flood embankments, sheet pile walls can serve as a cutoff.
+- · In flood embankments, sheet pile walls can serve as a cutoff.
 The required watertightness of sheet pile cutoffs is often obtained through natural deposition of soil in the interlocks.
 If necessary, seepage through a sheet pile cutoff can be reduced by introducing highly effective sealing systems into the interlocks.
 A sheet pile cutoff not only reduces leakage, but also improves the overall stability of an embankment: sheet piles intersecting slip circles stabilize both the inner shoulder and the crest; the outer shoulder is stabilized by the lowering of the seepage line.
-With a sheet pile wall, seepage can be controlled: making the interlocks watertight reduces leakage, while natural flow can be recreated by making weep holes (see EAU 2012, R 51 [1]).
+With a sheet pile wall, seepage can be controlled: making the interlocks watertight reduces leakage, while natural flow can be recreated by making weep holes (see EAU 2020, chapter 7.3.1 [1]).
 In the latter case the embankment is protected from drying out.
 A sheet pile wall cannot be burrowed through by animals or penetrated by tree roots.
 This eliminates the risk of backward erosion outside the wall due to preferential flow pathways (piping) (ill.
 1). - With a sheet pile wall, not only can an embankment be made watertight, but it can also be modified to hold back a larger design flood without requiring greater landtake.
 This is a simple matter of designing the sheet pile wall to project the requisite height above the crest.
 This saves on the embankment footprint that would be necessary for a conventional embankment of the same height.
 Because of their bending strength, cantilevered sheet pile walls have no difficulty transferring high water pressures into the body of the embankment below.
 And just as when they stop at the crest, cantilevered sheet pile walls also stabilize the inner shoulder, together with the crest, and lower the seepage line in the outer shoulder (ill.
-2).
+2). - Sheet pile walls at the embankment toe play an important role in slope stabilization by directing the earth pressure of the shoulder into the foundation.
+This can be achieved by simply driving the sheet piles to a sufficient depth.
+If the soil height retained by the sheet pile wall is greater than three or four metres, it might be required to anchor the wall.
+Depending on the space available and the characteristics of the subsoil, the anchor force can be met by a deadman wall, prestressed ground anchors, or batter tension piles.
+The embankment shoulder stabilized in this manner can therefore be steeper than would be possible without a sheet pile wall.
+This solution makes for substantial space savings.
+And if the waterway is to be widened, sheet pile walls mean the bank profile can be vertical, not sloping (ill.
+3a, 3b, 3c).